What Is Mpox (Monkeypox)? Here’s What You Need to Know

 2 min read

-As global outbreaks continue to raise concerns among public health officials, it’s important for everyone to stay informed about what monkeypox is, what the symptoms are, and how we can stay safe.
-Here are some of your monkeypox-related questions, answered:
+The World Health Organization has declared a global emergency in response to mpox (also known as monkeypox) outbreaks in Congo and other African countries.
+As the spread of the virus that causes mpox continues to raise concerns among public health officials, it’s important that everyone be informed about what monkeypox is, what the symptoms are, and how we can stay safe.

 1. It’s like smallpox but milder.

-According to the Centers for Disease Control and Prevention, monkeypox causes fever, chills, headaches, muscle aches, swollen lymph nodes, and, eventually, sore, fluid-filled blisters (or “pox”) on the face, hands, and feet.
+According to the Centers for Disease Control and Prevention, mpox causes fever, chills, headaches, muscle aches, swollen lymph nodes, and, eventually, sore, fluid-filled blisters (or “pox”) on the face, hands, and feet.

 2. It doesn’t really come from monkeys.